crudolfs/gatling-realtime-monitoring-aws-cdk/gatling-monitoring/README.md

 When both services are up and running, you can see the realtime performance test results in the Grafana dashboard.
 The Grafana dashboard is accessible in a browser at http://<public-ip>:3000 (default login: admin/admin).
 The public IP address of Grafana can be found in the AWS Console by opening the Network section of the running ECS Task within the dashboard ECS Service.
+Of course, using a load balancer with a proper DNS would have been more appropriate, but is not currently part of the infra....